Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Methodology

-The complete DBSCAN-based MSSL algorithm is described in~\ref{alg:DBSCAN-algo}.
-Two points in the data set are selected randomly and mapped into the orientation domain by calculating the angles $\theta$ and $\varphi$ using Equations~(\ref{eq:ITD_equation}), (\ref{eq:Amplitude-two-points}), (\ref{eq:Theta-from-A}) and~(\ref{eq:Azimuth-two-points}).
-A set $S\coloneqq\{(\theta_{1},\varphi_{1}),\text{ }(\theta_{2},\varphi_{2})\text{ ..., }(\theta_{N},\varphi_{N})\}$ of these mapped points is then created.
+The complete DBSCAN-based MSSL algorithm is described in Algorithm~\ref{alg:DBSCAN-algo}.
+Two points in the data set are selected randomly and mapped into the orientation domain by calculating angles $\theta$ and $\varphi$ using Equations~\eqref{eq:ITD_equation}, \eqref{eq:Amplitude-two-points}, \eqref{eq:Theta-from-A} and~\eqref{eq:Azimuth-two-points}.
+A set $M\coloneqq\{(\theta_{1},\varphi_{1}),$ $(\theta_{2},\varphi_{2}),$ $\text{..., }(\theta_{N},\varphi_{N})\}$ of these mapped points is then created.
 The process for detection of clusters is then started.
-A point $(\theta_{i},\varphi_{i})$ in $S$ is randomly chosen and is decided to be a core cluster point or a noise point by checking the density-reachability criteria under the $m$-$\epsilon$ condition~\cite{Raj2017}.
-The time complexity of Algorithm~\ref{alg:DBSCAN-algo} is $\mathcal{O}(N_{D}+N_{D}^{2})$, where $N_{D}$ is the number of iterations for mapping and clustering.
-The number of iterations, $N_{D}$, needs to be selected large enough for the algorithm to work efficiently.
+A point $(\theta_{i},\varphi_{i})$ in $M$ is randomly chosen and is decided to be a core cluster point or a noise point by checking the density-reachability criteria under the $m$-$\epsilon$ condition~\cite{Raj2017}.
+The time complexity of Algorithm~\ref{alg:DBSCAN-algo} is $\mathcal{O}(N_{D}^{2})$, where $N_{D}$ is the number of iterations for mapping and clustering.
+The selection of parameters for Algorithm~\ref{alg:DBSCAN-algo} will be discussed in Section~\ref{subsec:Parameter-Selection}.

-\section{RANSAC-Based MSSL}
+\subsection{RANSAC-Based MSSL}

-The RANSAC algorithm~\cite{Fischler1981} is able to identify inliers (e.g., parameters of a mathematical model) in a data set that may contain a significantly large number of outliers.
+The RANSAC~\cite{Fischler1981} algorithm iteratively uses a set of observed data to estimate parameters of a mathematical model and can identify inliers (e.g., parameters of a mathematical model) in a data set that may contain a significantly large number of outliers.
 The input to the RANSAC algorithm includes a set of data, a parameterized model, and a confidence parameter ($\sigma_{conf}$).
 In each iteration, a subset of the original data is randomly selected and used to fit the predefined parameterized model.
 All other data points in the original data set are then tested against the fitted model.
 A point is determined to be an inlier of the fitted model, if it satisfies the $\sigma_{conf}$ condition.
 The process is repeated by selecting another random subset of the data.
-After a fixed number of iterations, the parameters are then selected for the best fitting (with maximum inliers) estimated model.
+After a number of iterations, the parameters are then selected for the best fitting (with maximum inliers) estimated model.